DrAlvarezAnalytics/DrAlvarezSASPortfolio/VAERS_Measles_AE_Project/README.md

 # 🧪 Vaccine Safety Signal Analysis Using VAERS (2014–2024)

 Analyzing 2014–2024 VAERS reports for measles-containing vaccines (MMR, MMRV) to identify adverse event patterns by age, severity, and symptom clusters.
-This project demonstrates real-world data integration and passive safety surveillance using structured SQL queries, statistical modeling for signal detection, and interactive data visualization.
+This project demonstrates real-world data integration and passive safety surveillance using structured SQL queries, and statistical modeling for signal detection.

 ## 📌 Objectives